First published May 2013.

 The dramatic story continues in The Boy With The Thorn In His Side Part Four… Buy here

-Originally published as This Is The Day, now revamped and revised and republished as Part Four in the six book series.
+Originally published as This Is The Day, now revamped and revised and republished as Part Four in the five book series.
 Released Feb 2019

 Aged 17, Danny was sent to prison for committing a brutal and violent crime.
 Seven years later he is released, determined to put his disturbing past behind him.